-NWS tornado alerts are issued by counties.
-The campus will only issue a UTAlert for a tornado warning if the main campus is included in the warning area.
+Tornado alerts from the National Weather Service are issued by counties.
+The campus will only issue a UT ALERT for a tornado warning if the main campus is included in the warning area.
 An alert in Knox County does not automatically indicate a threat to campus.

-- It is best to stay indoors if already in a sturdy building.
+- It is best to stay indoors if you’re already in a sturdy building.

 - Warn others to seek shelter.

 - Shelter in a designated severe weather shelter OR locate an interior space as low in the building as possible that doesn’t have windows.
 Ideally, the space should have two exits.
-The best available shelter in UTK buildings is designated on building signage located near elevators and exits.
+The best available shelter in UT buildings is designated on building signs located near elevators and exits.